tdangarwala/self_balancing_robot/README.md

 I found a couple blog posts and youtube channels who approached this problem a different way - Lagrangian mechanics.
 This simplified the modeling of the dynamics significantly.
 Using the equation L = T - V, the following is the dervation of the state equation of the robot.

+Lagrangian mechanics is a pretty cool concept.
+The way I understand it is Lagrangian is another way to model the dynamics of a system similar to using Newton's Laws like what we learned in physics class.
+In its simplest sense, it's models the transfer of energy from kinetic (T) to gravitational (V).
+Using the Euler-Lagrange equations, we derive the nonlinear equations of motion directly from the energy functions.
+Later, we use the Jacobian to linearize these equations around equilibrium points for control design.

+You can think of it like water flowing down a hill.
+Using Newtonian you have to model every type of force acting on the water as it goes down.
+With Lagrangian you know at the top it's all gravitational energy and at the bottom it's kinetic and that's all you need!

 [insert derivation here]